eblerjana/genotyping-pipelines/benchmarking-pipeline/README.md

 # SampleID: name of the child sample
 # FatherID: name of the father (0 if not available)
 # MotherID: name of the mother (0 if not available)
-# Population: which population the sample is from
+# Population: which population the sample is from (UNKNOWN if not known)
 # Superpopulation: which superpopulation (AFR, AMR, EAS, EUR, SAS)
 # Sample_Illumina: path to a FASTA/FASTQ file with Illumina reads of the child sample
-reads: "resources/genotyping-pilot-reads.tsv"
+reads: "reads.tsv"

 # PanGenie command.
 Different versions can be run by listing several commandlines.